Lupton family: Barbara Lupton (Lady Bullock)

 Henry Lupton's daughter, Barbara (1891–1974), grew up in Headingley, Leeds and attended Bedales School, Newnham College, Cambridge (1910–1913) and the London School of Economics (1913–1914) where she obtained a social science qualification.
 The 1923 volume Newnham College, Cambridge University War Work records that during the First World War Barbara and her second cousin Anne Lupton worked for the war effort; Barbara for the Ministry of Munitions Welfare Department from 1915 to 1919 and Anne for the Leeds Pension Commission as honorary assistant secretary.
 Their years as Newnham College undergraduates coincided.

-In April 1917, Barbara married Sir Christopher Bullock whom she had met at Cambridge; he was a civil servant at the British Air Ministry.
-Bullock was Winston Churchill's Principal Private Secretary in 1919.
-Bullock was the Air Ministry's Permanent Under-Secretary from 1931 to 1936.
-Sir Christopher and Lady Bullock had two sons, Richard C.B.
-(1920–1998) and Edward (1926–2015), both of whom entered public service, in the Home Office and the Foreign and Commonwealth Office respectively.
+Anne Lupton's brother, Lionel, went up to Trinity with their first cousin Hugh Ralph Lupton who was elected a member of the First Trinity Boat Club on 22 October 1912.
+Christopher Bullock, a fellow undergraduate, was also a member of the club.
+Having met through their Cambridge rowing connections, Bullock and Barbara Lupton were married in London in April 1917.

 Agnes and Norman Darnton Lupton

-Siblings Agnes (1874–1950) and Norman Darnton Lupton (1875–1953), grandchildren of Darnton Lupton (died 1873), left a substantial bequest to Leeds Art Gallery in 1952.
+Siblings Agnes (1874–1950) and Norman Darnton Lupton (1875–1953), were the grandchildren of Darnton Lupton.
+Their parents were William Walter Lupton (1844–1913) and Lucy Hannah Chadwick (1845–1931).
+Their maternal grandfather was Charles Chadwick M.D.
+(1815–1886), President of the British Medical Association.
+The siblings left a substantial bequest to Leeds Art Gallery in 1952.
 Norman, who attended Marlborough College and Trinity College, Cambridge was a mechanical engineer and artist.

-He shared his love of art with architect Sydney Decimus Kitson (died 1937).
+He shared his love of art with architect Sydney Decimus Kitson (1871–1937), half-brother of James Kitson, 1st Baron Airedale.
 Norman held the rank of Major during the First World War.
-He is referenced in a telegram sent by Noel Middleton to Francis Martineau Lupton on the death of Major Francis Ashford Lupton on the Western Front in 1917.
 Norman and Agnes's donation to the Leeds Art Gallery included works by John Sell Cotman, Thomas Girtin and J. M. W. Turner.